nwkwok/PHP/oop/SOLIDPROFESSOR/take_home_test/Log.md

             10:41 PM - 10:56 PM
                 - Document process

+# Shortcut To Seeing Laravel Implementation:
+    Created two Models in App/Models
+    Created routes in web.php
+    Created (empty) view called cars
+    Created two Controllers in App/Http/Controllers

 # Step 1 - Thought process and plan

 1. Design the classes to get a better idea of what potential models could be.
     - In the spirit of continuing to practice my OOP, I wanted to think through what would be a the best class hierarchy given the prompt.

-    # Issue number one: What design will cater to motorcycle not having doors where cars and trucks do?
+    ## Issue number one: What design will cater to motorcycle not having doors where cars and trucks do?
     Cars, Trucks and Motorcycles all share the properties that the customers care about except for number of doors (which motorcycles don't have).
 When I ran into this, I thought about two options:

-    # Option 1: Vehicle Abstract Class
+    #### Option 1: Vehicle Abstract Class
     One idea could be to have a vehicle abstract class that holds 3 properties:
     - headlight_quality
     - paint_color